jagdishthakur904/samsung-pd-training/README.md

 **Blocking vs Non-Blocking Assignments**:

 Blocking statements execute sequentially, following the order in which they are written within an always block.
 On the other hand, non-blocking statements execute all the right-hand side (RHS) calculations first, and upon entering the always block, the values are assigned to the left-hand side (LHS).
-This can lead to discrepancies, particularly when improper use of blocking statements generates latches.
-You can observe an instance of this in Example 3.
+This can lead to discrepancies, particularly when improper use of blocking statements generates latches. we can observe an instance of this in Example 3.

 </details>